openhatch/oh-mainline/docs/contributor/chat_on_irc.rst

 You can usually find us on #openhatch on irc.freenode.net

-If you don't know how to use IRC, you can just click on `this link to a web chat interface <http://webchat.freenode.net/?channels=#openhatch>`_.
+If you don't know how to use IRC, you can 'use our installation guide <https://openhatch.org/wiki/OSCTC/Laptop_setup#Goal_.231:_install_an_IRC_client>'_ or just click on `this link to a web chat interface <http://webchat.freenode.net/?channels=#openhatch>`_.

 Are you trying to figure out who everybody is?
 Many of the people are part of